ShunSakurai/easy_paste/README.md

 ### Maybe later
 - Save last used settings
 - Make the weighted words compatible with non-Excel programs
+- Open the CSV files from inside the program

 ### Features not coming
 - Support HTML format to count characters.
 It turned out we can use word counts for Asian characters